omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query7.md

   | Execution Time : 0.392 ms | Total Expected Cost : 60.37 |
   | ------------------------- | --------------------------- |

-- The Query Planner used the Merge join by using both the ZigZag join and the Hash based algorithm together which improved the Execution time and the expected cost way more better which made the join in O(n log n).
+- The Query Planner used the Merge join by using both the ZigZag join and the Hash based algorithm together on condition(s.sid =R.sid) which improved the Execution time and the expected cost way more better which made the join in O(n log n) .

+- The Mix indices  helped in the performance it decreased the Execution Time and Expected Cost (BEST OF THEM ALL).